Doncaster Council is responsible for thirteen cemeteries and nine Closed Churchyards within the Borough, these are listed below.

 All correspondence and enquiries to the above address and telephone number.

-Some of our Cemetery Records, Hyde Park specifically are kept at the Archives which is located on Victoria Street, Balby, Doncaster.
+Records for Hyde Park Cemetery are kept at the Archives which is located on Victoria Street, Balby, Doncaster.
 Telephone number 01302 859811

 Rose Hill, Conisbrough and Mexborough Cemeteries have Chapels within the grounds.
 A wide variety of music is now available which include choices from compact discs and tapes.
 Own taped music and compact discs can be played if requested.
 An organ is also available on request, however, an organist must be arranged by the family or Funeral Director.